 Swift Semantics

-In this post, we’ll look at various ways to improve readability and writeability of Swift code by introducing extensions to Swift’s native types.
+In this post, we’ll look at various ways to improve readability of Swift code, by introducing a couple of extensions to Swift’s native types.

 Background

-I have therefore started gathering reusable extensions in open-source libraries, to make my code more straightforward.
-I will go through some of them here, and will split this post into specific focus areas.
+Since Swift & SwiftUI has gaps that I think should be there, I have started adding reusable extensions to make my code more straightforward.
+I will go through some of them below.

-If you have suggestions or comments, don’t hesitate to discuss in the comment section or send me PRs.
+If you have more suggestions, don’t hesitate to discuss in the comments or submit a PR.

 Inverse semantics

-I personally think that using ! in control flow makes code harder to read, since it adds logic operators to code that otherwise pretty much reads like English.
+I think using ! in control flow makes code harder to read, since it adds logic operators to code that otherwise pretty much reads like English.

-In many cases, you can just replace a guard with an if and vice versa to reverse the control flow.
+In many cases, you can replace a guard with an if and vice versa to reverse the check.
 For instance, instead of the double negation nature of this guard:

 guard !view.isHidden else { return }